pocket-ninja/pocketninja-frontend/_docs/pp.md

 ## APPENDIX A: Analytics and Other Service Providers

 We use your information to perform our own analytics and to enable analytics provided by third parties and other essential functions.
 We use analytical information for supporting business analysis and operations, business intelligence, product development, improving the Services, personalizing content, providing advertising, and making recommendations.
-In order to learn about how your information is used by our analytics service providers, you can follow the hyperlinks in the list below to each provider’s privacy notice.
+In order to learn about how your information is used by our analytics service providers, you can follow the hyperlinks in the list below to each provider's privacy notice.

 #### Appsflyer